Mihai Popa: Voluntari

 On 11 August 2021, Popa was transferred to Voluntari for an undisclosed fee, with Astra Giurgiu reportedly retaining 50% participation rights in a co-ownership deal.
 On 19 May 2022, he was again runner-up in his second successive Cupa României final after a 1–2 loss to Sepsi OSK.

 Three days after the final, the Gazeta Sporturilor daily wrote that five-time defending champions CFR Cluj made a €300,000 offer to sign Popa, but on 17 June 2022 the Voluntari Board of Directors decided that he would not be sold for less than €1 million.

 In the 2022–23 season, Popa kept 13 clean sheets, the most in the national league tied with Mihai Aioani.

 Torino

 On 8 June 2023, Italian club Torino confirmed the signing of Popa for an undisclosed period.

 On 4 August 2024, after failing to record his official debut for Torino, Popa returned to his home country on a one-year loan at CFR Cluj.
 He made his club and European debut on 22 August, in a 1–0 home win over Pafos in the UEFA Conference League play-off round.

+Return to CFR Cluj

+On 22 January 2026, Popa returned to CFR Cluj on a permanent basis.

+Motor Lublin

+On 23 June 2026, Popa moved to Polish Ekstraklasa club Motor Lublin on a free transfer, signing a two-year contract.